Marcowako/python-intro-v1/lessons/01 - Python Basics/03_debugging_basics.md

 In this case, we misspelled `message` as `mesage`.
 Python doesn't guess what you meant; it only knows exact names.

-This also happens when you try to use a variable that simply doesn't exist:
+This also happens when you try to use a variable that doesn't exist:

 ```python
 print(total)